 Symptoms of a Valium Overdose

-Mishandling Valium has significant consequences.
+Mishandling Valium or taking it recreationally to get high has significant consequences.
 Symptoms of misuse and overdoses include:

 - Labored respiration and breathing rate

 - Inability to stay alert

 - Bluish discoloration of the skin, lips or nails

 Any symptoms linked to Valium use require an expert opinion and prognosis.
 Report any abnormalities to a physician, regardless of whether the drug was taken as directed or recreationally.
 If the person’s breathing is affected, it’s important to start CPR and call 911.